MP-Gadget/MP-Gadget/README.rst

 1. Set GSL flags according to the environment variables.
    On coma, use Options.mk.example.coma.

-2. Tweak the compilation options for 'features'.
+2. Tweak the compilation options for features.
-   We are in the process of cleaning this up.
-   Most options are tricky and undocumented, as Gadget.
+   Most options are now set at runtime.
-   The defaults shall work for most cases; it enables Pressure-Entropy SPH and Blackhole, Cooling and SFR.
+   Remaining features which must be set at compile time are Pressure-Entropy SPH and black holes.
+You may also enable debug options.
    To run a N-Body sim, use IC files with no gas particles.

-3. For off-tree build, set DESTDIR in Options.mk; the default target is in build/

 Now we are ready to build